alpeshdgapps/photoid-india-legal/index.md

 - Uninstall the app at any time to remove all locally stored data
 - Request a refund through Google Play within their refund policy window (typically 48 hours)
-- Contact us at [YOUR EMAIL] for any privacy-related concerns
+- Contact us at photoid.india.support@gmail.com for any privacy-related concerns

 ## 8. Security